ymirapp/docs/docs/reference/configuration.md

 **type**: `array`

-The list of CloudFront functions to associate with CloudFront origin used for the WordPress site content.
+The list of CloudFront functions to associate with CloudFront origin used for the PHP application content.
 Each array entry must have a `name` and a `type`.
 The `name` is the name of the CloudFront function on AWS.
 Meanwhile, `type` can be either `viewer-request` or `viewer-response`.

 #### invalidate_paths